Mangaluru police cautions against fake video | Education

 - India

-The city police have cautioned the public against an old video of a scuffle among students being circulated on social media as an incident happened in the city over the hijab issue.
+The city police have cautioned the public against an old video of a scuffle among students being circulated on social media as an incident that occurred here over the hijab issue.

 City police commissioner N Shashi Kumar clarified in a statement that no such incident has taken place in any college in the city.